 - Reflect on your day: Think about moments during a shift that went well and areas for improvement.
 Then, use these insights to improve workflow for the next day.

 Hiring restaurant workers has been an enormous challenge for thousands of establishments nationwide.
-Restaurants are understaffed, forcing them to raise prices, reduce their menu size and decrease their hours to stay open.
+Restaurants are short-staffed, forcing them to raise prices, reduce their menu size and decrease their hours to stay open.
 Managers and staff are left wearing many hats, fighting to stay afloat.
 Restaurants can implement the following strategies to overcome this labor shortage:

 - Creative hiring methods: You should strive to stand out by promoting yourself online, working with staffing agencies, and advertising through schools and community centers.
 It may also be helpful to offer employee referral bonuses or skill-building workshops in exchange for employment.